duke8253/trafficserver/doc/developer-guide/api/functions/TSContScheduleEveryOnThread.en.rst

     #include <ts/ts.h>

-.. function:: TSAction TSContScheduleEveryOnPool(TSCont contp, TSHRTime every, TSThreadPool tp)
+.. function:: TSAction TSContScheduleEveryOnThread(TSCont contp, TSHRTime every, TSEventThread ethread)

 Description
 ===========

-Schedules :arg:`contp` to run :arg:`every` milliseconds, on a random thread that belongs to :arg:`tp`.
+Schedules :arg:`contp` to run :arg:`every` milliseconds, on the thread specified by :arg:`ethread`.
 The :arg:`every` is an approximation, meaning it will be at least :arg:`every` milliseconds but possibly more.
 Resolutions finer than roughly 5 milliseconds will not be effective.
 Note that :arg:`contp` is required to have a mutex, which is provided to :func:`TSContCreate`.